 Collections are groups of records compiled with a specific goal in mind, prepared to be used in one or more campaigns.
 Once you have created a database, the next step is to load a certain part of it (or all of its records) to one or more collections.
 Here’s how to do it:

-- Navigate to the CRM interface and select the Database you want to use.
+- Navigate to the Campaign Manager interface and select the Database you want to use.

 - Use the Advanced Filter to create a specific list of results you want to use in a collection.
 To learn more about the Advanced Filter, please visit our related guide.

 - In the upper right-hand corner, select Load to collection… from the meatball menu (three-dot icon).